nigel-campbell/pubsub-emulator/README.md

 ## Constraints

 Must be self-contained and a single binary (i.e. use an embedded database rather than Kafka, Postgres or RabbitMQ)

+## LevelDB Schema

+Messages are stored as keys in the format `#topic:<topic-name>#message:<message-id>`.
+The value stored is the JSON encoded message.
+Topics are stored as keys in the format `topic:<topic-name>`.
+The value stored is a JSON encoded topic.
+Subscriptions are stored as keys in the format `#topic:<topic-name>#subscription:<subscription-name>`.
+The value stored is a cursor indicating the last message read by the subscription.